Policies

 • Students should only disclose those details to people personally known to them, and those they trust.

-• MUST NOT give out personal information such as age, marital status or financial position.
+• MUST NOT give out personal information such as age, gender, marital status or financial position.

 • MUST NOT arrange a meeting in person with another person they have “met” on only communicated with by computer, without prior parental approval.
 If a meeting is arranged, it should be in a public place in the presence of a parent or responsible adult.